nwmitchell/zendesk-downloader/README.md

 open_command | Command to run if run_open is True | no
 exclude | List of extentions to exclude when downloading.
 Provided in Python list format | no, default is to exclude nothing extensions | List of extensions to run extraction on.
-Provided in Python list format. | no, default is ["gz", "tar", "tar.xz", "txz", "zip"]
+Provided in Python list format. | no, default is ["gz", "tar", "tar.xz", "txz", "zip"] rm_after_extract | Remove the archive file after extraction. | no, default is False

 _**NOTE:**_ It is recommended to use a token based authentication to Zendesk, and not store the user's password in plain text.
 See [this page](https://support.zendesk.com/hc/en-us/articles/226022787-Generating-a-new-API-token-) for information on generating API tokens.
 If using token based authentication, the username will be `user@company.com/token`.